top of page

 Screen Shot 2022-01-03 at 10.43.43 PM.png

-Wheel chairs and other equipment used by workers at the rehabilitation centers.
+Antiquated wheelchairs and other equipment used by workers at the rehabilitation centers.

 “But when you give a feast, invite the poor, the crippled, the lame, the blind, and you will be blessed because they cannot repay you.
 For you will be repaid at the resurrection of the just.”
 (Luke 14:13-14)